 Once you’ve found your people, it’s time to take action.
 If you attend the same yoga class each week and notice some of the same people, start making casual conversation.
 You obviously have something in common if you’re both there!
 Ask them what neighborhood they live in or how long they’ve lived in the city.
 Let them know you just moved here.
 People are nicer than you think!
-If you join Blupe, take the initiative and create your own group or plan a meet-up with others in your group.
+And if they’re not nice, then they’re probably not the type of person you want to be friends with anyway, right?

 3. Always say yes

 You may not know it, but I can be pretty shy when I first meet people.
 After living in a few new cities (San Francisco, New York), I’ve slowly pushed past that wall.
 How?
 By always saying yes.
-When you meet new people and they invite you to something, say yes!
-Always make yourself go, even if laying on the couch and watching Netflix is so tempting.
+When you meet new people and they invite you to something, SAY YES!
+Push yourself to go, even if laying on the couch and watching Netflix sounds more appealing.
 Once you get yourself out, it’s always worth it.
 And if for some reason it absolutely sucks, you can leave!
 No big deal.
 The more you push yourself to attend new things with new people, the more comfortable you’ll get and the easier it will be to meet and connect with new friends.